-Daron is a Far Western Principal and serves as Director of our Desert Branch in Henderson, Nevada.
-He has worked in the Great Basin and California for more than 20 years and has experience in all aspects of cultural resources management.
-Recent work includes survey, excavation, and sensitivity modeling on lands managed by the US Air Force, BLM, and US Forest Service.
-His Section 106 compliance work emphasizes the energy sector, with solar, transmission line, and pipeline projects conducted for providers such as NV Energy, Southern California Edison, and PG&E. Daron has worked extensively with Native American groups, including both archaeological and ethnographic efforts, and he has experience with indirect effects assessment.
+Daron is a Far Western Principal and Director of our Desert Branch in Henderson, Nevada.
+He also serves as Far Western’s Chief Operating Officer.
+Daron has worked in the Great Basin and California for 25 years, and his CRM experience encompasses diverse regulatory settings and industry sectors.
+Recent projects include survey, excavation, and sensitivity modeling on lands managed by the BLM, USFS, and U.S. military.
+He has a strong background with the energy sector, where he has directed solar, transmission line, and pipeline projects for NV Energy, Southern California Edison, and PG&E. Daron has also worked with Native American tribes, including both archaeological and ethnographic efforts, and he has experience with indirect effects assessment.
 He is permitted by the BLM as a Principal Investigator in Arizona, California, Nevada, Oregon, and Utah.

-Daron is an active researcher, and clients benefit from his scientific expertise when faced with evolving regulatory standards in cultural resource evaluation.
-Specializing in flaked stone analysis, he has directed large-scale studies on lithic economy, X-ray fluorescence sourcing, and obsidian hydration dating.
-His published work includes appearances in Journal of Archaeological Science, PaleoAmerica, North American Archaeologist, and University of Utah Press.
-Daron’s efforts also involve public outreach documents such as the Obsidian Hydration Dating Workbook, which was developed as part of Far Western’s work with the Nevada BLM’s Lincoln County Archaeological Initiative.
+Daron is an active researcher, and clients benefit from his scientific expertise when faced with evolving standards in cultural resource evaluation.
+His interests lie in hunter-gatherer ecology and lithic economy.
+Specializing in flaked stone analysis, he has directed large-scale studies on lithic resource use, X-ray fluorescence sourcing, and obsidian hydration dating.
+Daron actively publishes his findings, with works in Journal of Archaeological Science, PaleoAmerica, American Antiquity, North American Archaeologist, and University of Utah Press.
+Daron’s efforts also involve public outreach such as the Obsidian Hydration Dating Workbook and A Point in Time, which was developed as part of Far Western’s work with the Nevada BLM’s Lincoln County Archaeological Initiative.

 Daron’s Featured Projects